 The calculation agent will, among other things, determine the amount of your payment at maturity on the notes.
 Our wholly-owned subsidiary, RBC Capital Markets, LLC, will serve as the calculation agent.
 We may change the calculation agent after the original issue date without notice to you.
 The calculation agent will exercise its judgment when performing its functions.
-For example, the calculation agent may have to determine whether a market disruption event affecting the Reference Asset has occurred, and make certain adjustments with respect to the Reference Asset if certain corporate events occur.
+For example, the calculation agent may have to determine whether a market disruption event affecting the Reference Asset has occurred.
 This determination may, in turn, depend on the calculation agent's judgment whether the event has materially interfered with our ability or the ability of one of our affiliates to unwind our hedge positions.
 Since this determination by the calculation agent will affect the payment at maturity on the notes, the calculation agent may have a conflict of interest if it needs to make a determination of this kind.